Food inside Tibet Trains

-3. Instant rice and noodles are easy and recommended as train food if you decide to bring your own.
+- Instant rice and noodles are recommended train food if bringing your own.

-4. Sandwiches, bread, milk, eggs, and fruits are good choices for those who are not used to Chinese dishes.
-Many railway stations have fast food chain restaurants, such as KFC, McDonald, and Subway, so you can buy items there before boarding.
-Fresh fruits are popular as they provide both energy and water.
-Railway attendants pushing the trolley through carriages also sell packed fresh fruits.
+- Sandwiches, bread, milk, eggs, and fruits are good choices for those unaccustomed to Chinese dishes.
+Many railway stations have fast food chains (KFC, McDonald’s, Subway) where you can purchase items before boarding.
+Fresh fruits are popular for energy.
+Railway attendants also sell packed fresh fruits.

-6. Bring a bottle that can take hot water.
-Some foreigners may be not used to the water in China, but boiled water is better than cold bottled water during a long trip.
+- Bring a bottle that can hold hot water.
+Some foreigners may not be used to Chinese water, but boiled water is better than cold bottled water for long trips.

-7. Should you be interested, you can try the local food from the platform.
-We list below particular items available at specific stations for your information:
+- If interested, try local food from the platform.
+Specific items available at certain stations are listed below for your information.